Stanton Harcourt: Parish church

 The earliest known record of the Church of England parish church of Saint Michael dates from 1135, and the Norman nave and lower parts of the bell tower are certainly 12th century.
 In the 13th century the chancel, chancel arch and tower arches were rebuilt and the transepts and stair turret were added.

 In the 15th century the upper part of the belltower was completed, the Perpendicular Gothic west window of the nave and north and south windows of the transepts were inserted and the pitch of the roof was lowered.
 St Michael's is a Grade I listed building.
 The central tower has a ring of six bells.
 Michael Darbie, an itinerant bellfounder, cast the second, third, fourth and fifth bells in 1656, which was during the Commonwealth of England.
 Richard Keene of Woodstock cast the tenor bell in 1686.
 Abraham II Rudhall of Gloucester cast the treble bell in 1722.

 In the chancel is the Decorated Gothic late 13th- or early 14th-century shrine of St Edburg of Bicester.
 It was at the Augustinian priory at Bicester until 1536, when the priory was dissolved.
 Sir James Harcourt had the shrine salvaged and moved to St Michael's.
 The Harcourt chapel was added on the south side of the chancel, possibly by William Orchard.
 It includes the medieval tombs of Sir Thomas Harcourt and his wife, Lady Maud, daughter of Lord Grey of Rotherfield.
 St Michael's parish is part of the Benefice of Lower Windrush, along with the parishes of Northmoor, Standlake and Yelford.

 RAF Stanton Harcourt

 In the Second World War there was a Royal Air Force airfield at Stanton Harcourt.
 It is notable for having been a transit point for Winston Churchill and for being a starting point for a bomber raid on the German battleship Scharnhorst.
-The runways are, for the most part, now gone, but some of the original buildings remain including a turret trainer, crew room and various other buildings.
-The hangars have been converted into office and industrial units.
+The runways are now gone, but some of the original buildings remain incorporated into a housing development.

 Amenities

 Stanton Harcourt has a 17th-century pub, The Harcourt Arms,.
 It had another pub, the Fox, but it is now a private home.
 The parish council owns Fox Field behind it and has renamed it the Jubilee Field, with installed play equipment.
 Trees and hedging have been provided by the Woodland Trust and planted by volunteers.
 The village has a primary school.
-Currently there is no bus service to the village.
 Stanton Harcourt has a history of Morris dancing since the 19th century.
 Following a lapse, the traditional dances have been revived by the Icknield Morris and Trigg Morris, and continue today.

 First & Last Mile buses provide a daytime bus service 418 giving a two-hourly service to Standlake, Eynsham, Freeland, and Long Hanborough.